Cannabis Facility Construction in Rochester MN

 Processing & Manufacturing

 Extraction, edibles, packaging.
-FDA-grade interior, fume hoods, C1D1/C1D2 booths.
+FDA-grade interior, fume hoods, C1D1 and C1D2 booths.

 Dispensary Buildouts